Team997Coders/Delphi/Readme.md

 Delphi is generally meant to be built in-place on the target coprocessor device, but cross-compiling (e.g. for an ARM64 Raspberry Pi) is possible using cmake argument `-DCMAKE_TOOLCHAIN_FILE="/path/to/file.cmake"`

 To specify the string identifier for an instance of Delphi over NetworkTables and CameraServer, add the cmake argument `-DCONFIG_NAME="new_name"`.
 Otherwise, `defaultName` is used.
+These values are cached.

 Run the following commands to quickly build Delphi from sources:
 ```